json-api/json-api/format/index.md

-As discussed above, the document **MAY** be extended to include meta-information as `"meta"` members in several locations: at the top-level, within resource objects, and within link objects.
+As discussed above, the document **MAY** be extended to include meta-information as `"meta"` members in several locations: at the top-level, within resource objects, within link objects, and within linkage objects.

 All `"meta"` members **MUST** have an object as a value, the contents of which can be used for custom extensions.